 Experience a journey like never before on the Rovos Rail.
 Step back in time to a bygone era, and relive the excitement of the golden age of rail travel on this 3 day/2 night journey between Pretoria and Durban.

 The wood panelled sleeping coaches offer guests a choice of spacious air-conditioned twin or double bedded Royal, Deluxe or Pullman suites, with every modern convenience and comfort sitting comfortably alongside the period Edwardian features, including a bar fridge, and an en-suite bathroom with either a Victorian bath and separate shower, or just a shower.

 A dedicated team of chefs put considerable thought and meticulous planning into making up the menus for the journey.
 The emphasis is on fresh local ingredients, and traditional dishes such as game are a speciality.
 The 3 course lunches and dinner are complemented by a selection of excellent South African wines, and every morning guests can indulge in a full cold buffet breakfast or hot dishes cooked to order.

-This 3 day/2 night journey between Pretoria and Durban departs on selected Fridays during the summer months only and includes game drives, a battlefields tour with a world-class historian and a look at unusual African ceramics.
+Departing on selected days during the summer months only, the journey includes game drives, a battlefields tour with a world-class historian and a look at unusual African ceramics.